 The Rookie Handbook is a humorous and insightful look at the life of an NFL rookie.
 It's designed to give a behind the scenes glimpse at life in the big leagues for the legions of NFL fans.
 I had the pleasure of designing the book and creating all the illustrations in collaboration with the creative team of Ryan Kalil, Jordan Gross and Geoff Hangartner.
-Weighing in at 176 pages and with 250+ illustrations, its available for preorder online and will be in retail locations everywhere starting in September.
+Weighing in at 176 pages and with 250+ illustrations, its available for purchase at many outlets and online.
+See where at therookiehandbook.com

 Following up on my MAX100 project, Nike Sportswear and the Nike Global Digital team commissioned me to create a series of 28 illustrations of the core Airmax product.